zloishavrin/Easy-Wav2Lip/README.md

 ## Easier:
 * Simple setup and execution - locally and via colab.
-     * no messing about manually downloading and installing prerequesits
+     * no messing around manually downloading and installing prerequesits
      * Google Colab has only 2 cells to execute
      * Windows users only need one file to install, update and run.
 * Well documented options below.